B2B and content marketing strategies like this in your inbox twice a month

 Much like the above, ChatGPT can help with crafting metadata.

-The AI can help you dive deeper by expanding on a point and can even follow a writing framework.
+The AI can help you dive deeper by expanding on a point for you.

 ChatGPT can expand on talking points and follow frameworks